gibbs/uk-postcodes/readme.md

 A CSV of UK postal
 [out codes](http://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom#Outward_code).
+JSON and YAML datasets are generated and available for tagged versions under the ```data``` directory.

+## Contributing

+Please feel free to add contributions and corrections to the ```postcodes.csv``` CSV.
+Use a text editor as office applications and suites may add unnecessary formatting.

+## Database Imports

 - [MySQL Import Example](#mysql-import-example)
 - [PostgreSQL Import Example](#postgresql-import-example)
 - [MongoDB Import Example](#mongodb-import-example)

-## Contributing

-Please feel free to add contributions and corrections to the CSV.
-Use a text editor as office applications and suites may add unnecessary formatting.

-## MySQL Import Example
+### MySQL Example

 Table creation.